parindraaa867/mc-vita-networking/README.md

 # mc-vita-networking

-me poking at how minecraft on the ps vita does online multiplayer, and whether you can point it at your own server since sony's stuff is basically on its way out. just research on my own console, nothing here actually works as a server yet.
+This is me poking at how minecraft on the ps vita does online multiplayer, and whether you can point it at your own server.
+Just research on my own console, nothing here actually works as a server yet.

 ## what i found